Labor policy in the Philippines: Unemployment and under-employment

 There are about 2.7 million Filipinos that are unemployed which constitutes about 7.4% of the labor force.
 This is the lowest rate the Philippines enjoys since 1996, before the country suffered from the Asian Financial Crisis.
 After unemployment rate peaked in 2000, it has been on a steep decline by an average of 8.5% each year through to 2010.
 Out of this unemployed group of workers, 88% is roughly split between people who at least had a high school or a college education.

 A large proportion of college graduates are nursing graduates whose numbers now sum up to about 200,000 according to a report by Philippine Nurses Association.
 As of 2011, it is estimated that about 7M are underemployed.
 It went back up after it fell in 2010 at 6.5M.
 Visibly underemployed people, people working less than 40 hours per week, cover 57% while the rest is made up by Invisible underemployed people, those who work over 40 hours per week but wants more hours.

 Labor issues

+Lack of Security of Tenure

+It is well-published that many employers engage in relationships other than a "regular [employment]" under an "Employer-Employee Relationship" as legally defined under the country's laws.
+During the administration of former President Rodrigo Duterte, an audit by the Labor Department indicated that the well-known fastfood giant Jollibee, canned fruit maker Dole Philippines, Inc. and telecommunications giant PLDT as the top 3 practicioners of the what could be taken as borderline illegal employment practices.
+A "state workers' group" named Confederation for Unity, Recognition, and Advancement of Government Employees (COURAGE) later on added that the government itself was the number one culprit regarding this through "Contract of Service (CoS)" and/or "Job Order (JO)" types of engaging de facto employees.

 Low wages

 Many workers receive wages that are below what is considered a living wage.
 Labor groups have called for the raising of the minimum daily wage mandated by the government.

+Estimates from the Japanese External Trade Organization state that as of 2023 manufacturing sector wages in the Philippines is lower than that in Singapore, Malaysia, Thailand, Indonesia, and Vietnam, while non-manufacturing sector wages is lower than that in Singapore, Malaysia, Thailand, Indonesia, Vietnam, and Cambodia.